3 Card Poker Progressive Jackpot

 Caribbean Stud Progressive Payoff Table

-|Royal flush||100% of Jackpot meter|
+|Royal Flush||100% of Jackpot meter|

-|Straight flush||10% of Jackpot meter|
+|Straight Flush||10% of Jackpot meter|

-|Four of a kind||$100|
+|Four of a Kind||$100|

 With a five-card stud hand, there are 2,598,960 possible outcomes.
 Of those hands, 4 are royal flushes, so a royal flush will hit once in every 649,740 hands.
-For you video poker players, that’s about 15 times harder to hit than on your favorite machines.
+For you video poker players, that’s about 15 times harder to hit than on your favourite machines.